gmichaeljaison/specularity-removal/README.md

 # Specularity removal in multi-viewpoint images

-The package is an open source utility to remove specularity in Images that has been captured from multiple viewpoints.
+The package is an open source utility to remove specularity in Images captured from multiple viewpoints.

 #### Disclaimer
 The method uses Homography to find the best pixels available in other viewpoint images which are specular-free.
 It works only for planar and textured objects.